foxfriends/trilogy/README.md

 Also a programming language that more closely resembles three languages at once than any one single language.

-This makes a trilogy.
-Hopefully I produce something useful this time.
+That makes a trilogy.
+Hopefully I produce something useful.
 Third time's the charm!

 [^1]: First few were school projects, WLP4 (a subset of C), and Joos (a subset of Java), and maybe a few others.
 Though technically I did (attempt to) implement them (with friends), they aren't *my* languages, and I cannot produce such source code.
 [^2]: Third was [Lumber](https://github.com/foxfriends/lumber), an experiment at a functioning language.